 Here is a picture of plantain in my yard – we have several plants.
 Like I said, it grows all over the world!
 They grow in different sizes and may vary in looks depending on the area of the world you live in.
 I’ve even seen them outside small apartments that don’t have much of a yard at all.
 Do you know millions of dollars are spent each year trying to get rid of this “weed”?
 Most people don’t realize its value!

 Here’s a single plantain leaf I picked.
 Notice that towards the bottom of the stem, it has a purplish color.
 There are some plantain plants in my yard that don’t have as much of a purplish color on the stem – but they are still good plantain!
 This is the front of it and..

 …this is the back.
 Notice how it has strong veins that are raised.
 This plant has 5 veins on the back….

-…but leaves from a larger plantain plant, like the one in my yard below, would have 7-8 veins on the back.
+…but leaves from a larger plantain plant, like the one in my yard above, would have 7-8 veins on the back.

 2. Chew It

 So…why do you have to chew on it?!
 Breaking up the leaves releases the properties of plantain that pull out the poison.
 You can also wet it and tear it up or smash it with a glass cup, but when my daughter is screaming in pain, I’d rather do what is quickest – even if it means eating a little dirt!

 When my daughter got stung, I grabbed about 4 leaves of this plant, chewed them up for 10 seconds and stuck it on the sting.
 Within 30 seconds she stopped crying, and within three minutes she was completely fine.
 When I put the green goo on her, the sting was already swelling with a white, puffy area around it, and a large red circle around that.
 The swelling went down quickly after applying the plant!
 She only got stung once, but if there is more than one sting, make sure the plantain is covering each place and let it do its astringency work!